jeffkamo/so-fictitious-pub/README.md

-# Xero "So Fictitious Pub" Project

 [Assignment details](https://docs.google.com/document/d/16hj_zqOK9DcH1zOXeDfVg_bQxdxDN178E_bM5zjUnxA/edit)

 # Getting started

 ## Pre-Requisites

 Node `>=10.13` is required due to some of the project's dependencies.

+Additionally, you will need a Xero app (who's redirect URI is `http://localhost:5000/callback`).
+If you do not have a Xero app, create one [here](https://developer.xero.com/myapps).

-Additionally, you will need a Xero app along with its Client ID and Client Secret.
-You must include the id and secret to a `.env` file in this project's root directory.
-For example, a `.env` might look like this:
+From your Xero app copy and past its Client ID and Client Secret into a `.env` file in this project's root directory.
+For example, the `.env` might look like this:

 ```
 CLIENT_ID=1234asdf5678qwer